330 Ridout Street North London Ontario

-- As of September 24, 2019, 15 apartment condos were sold at 330 Ridout St, twelve 2 bedroom residences from $385,000 to $800,000, one 3 bedroom apartment at $645,000 and two 1-bedroom apartments, one at $317,750 and the other $339,000.
+- As of November 6, 2019, 17 apartment condos were sold at 330 Ridout St, fourteen 2 bedroom residences from $385,000 to $800,000, one 3 bedroom apartment at $645,000 and two 1-bedroom apartments, one at $317,750 and the other $339,000.
 The norm for a sold unit is 10-35 days, however, eight of the apartments that did sell took 50 or more days to sell!
 This is another indication that marketing, negotiating skills and pricing are very important and why savvy sellers employ condo professionals to sell their apartment, not a generalist.

 If you need surgery, do you go to a general practitioner or a specialist?

 - In 2018, 17 residences sold, four one-bedroom apartments from $290,000 to $325,000 and thirteen two-bedroom units, ranging from $389,000 to $519,000.

 - In 2017, 20 apartments units sold through our local MLS, eleven 2 bedroom apartments from $278,000 – $455,000.
 Nine 3 bedrooms from $385,000 to $720,000

 - The Vienna is a one-bedroom +den 935 square feet with a 75 square foot balcony available on floors 8-23

 - Valencia is an 1130 square foot 2 bedroom with a 74 square foot balcony on floors 8-23

 - The Roma is 1549 square foot 2 bedroom + den, two bathrooms with a 184 square foot balcony available on levels 7-23